Ware·house: A large building where raw materials or manufactured goods are stored before their export or distribution for sale.

 Manufacturing Staffing and Safety

-When it comes to warehouse safety, the information and suggestions above offer a great starting point for identifying common risks and barriers.
+When it comes to warehouse and workplace safety, the information and suggestions above offer a great starting point for identifying common risks and barriers.

 Providing your employees with hazard awareness training, conducting regular inspections, and implementing strong safety measures can help reduce, eliminate and maintain a safe and healthy work environment.